-I feel like I’m covering old ground here, but for some reason brands are having trouble with this one – the customer’s experience is everything.
+I feel like I’m covering old ground here, but for some reason, brands are having trouble with this one – the customer’s user experience is everything.
 We’ve talked about how not being mobile can hurt your business in a past Roundup, and recent studies have shown how few companies are responding to people via social media.

 While we go on and on about new technology, the reality is that a company has to cover all the bases.
 And that includes something as simple as phone calls.
 While it’s tempting (and efficient) to use automated systems, the numbers are against you: a recent study shows that negative phone experiences with businesses have significant impacts on ROI and loyalty.